-A major adult-themed pornography website that relies on advertising for its revenue found itself victimised by malvertising in an attack that redirected users to a third-party site offered fake security updates for Google Chrome, Mozilla Firefox and Adobe Flash.
+A major adult-themed pornography website that relies on advertising for its revenue found itself victimized by malvertising in an attack that redirected users to a third-party site that offered fake security updates for Google Chrome, Mozilla Firefox and Adobe Flash.

 Screenshot of the fake Mozilla FIrefox update served in the malvertising attack.
 Source: Proofpoint.